urays/lasm/README.md

 </div>

 > Complexity does not disappear, but it can be shifted.
-LASM uses LAN, a symbolic assembly interface, to separate VLIW-specific scheduling from the rest of compilation, letting VLIW designers do what they do best and mainstream general-purpose compiler toolchains do what they do best.
+LASM uses LAN, a symbolic assembly interface, to separate VLIW-specific scheduling from the rest of compilation.
+This lets VLIW designers and mainstream general-purpose compiler toolchains each play to their strengths.

-LASM is an extensible symbolic-assembly scheduling framework for complete VLIW programs.
-Programs are expressed in **VLIW Assembly Notation (LAN)** as raw ISA instructions with symbolic operands, while physical-register bindings, functional-unit assignments, and bundle formation may remain unspecified.
-LASM lowers this representation to cycle-assigned instruction bundles with fully resolved resource bindings.
-Multiple strategies generate candidate schedules for identical code regions, after which two-tier feasibility filtering selects the highest-ranked implementable schedule.
+LASM is an extensible scheduling framework for complete VLIW programs expressed in symbolic assembly.
+Its input language, **VLIW Assembly Notation (LAN)**, uses target ISA instructions with symbolic operands.
+Physical register bindings, functional unit assignments, and instruction bundling can be specified where needed and left to LASM elsewhere.
+LASM produces scheduled VLIW assembly with explicit cycle assignments and fully resolved resource bindings.

+Multiple strategies compete to schedule the same code region.
+LASM ranks their candidates by scheduling quality and register demand, then selects the highest-ranked feasible schedule.
+Its internal representation, the **Stratified Assembly Structure (SAS)**, allows scheduled and unscheduled code to coexist within a function.
+Standardized extension interfaces and reusable scheduling primitives help developers add new strategies.
+Alongside implementations of TDLS, IMS, and EMS, LASM introduces **LAEMS** for software pipelining and **FBBF** for scheduling across block boundaries.

-Built on the **Stratified Assembly Structure (SAS)**, LASM maintains mixed scheduling states across complete programs and provides standardized extension interfaces and unified scheduling primitives for strategy integration.
-The framework incorporates TDLS, IMS, and EMS, and introduces LAEMS and FBBF for cross-boundary scheduling.
-Across 13 benchmarks on two production VLIW-SIMD processors, LASM achieves 103.6% and 101.6% of expert assembly performance while reducing manually written assembly by 72.6%.
-An end-to-end YOLOv5 deployment reaches 95.9% of expert performance and delivers a 3× productivity improvement.
+In the paper’s evaluation across 13 benchmarks on two production VLIW-SIMD processors, LASM achieves geometric mean performance ratios of **103.6%** and **101.6%** relative to assembly hand-optimized by experts.
+LAN implementations use **72.6% fewer source lines** in total than the corresponding handwritten assembly implementations, excluding blank lines.
+An end-to-end YOLOv5 deployment reaches **95.9%** of expert assembly performance while reducing implementation effort from **9 to 3 engineer-weeks**.

 ## Quick Start